You have questions, we have answers.

 Or you can lay down newspaper at least 5 pages thick on the ground and add a heavy layer of hardwood mulch right on top of it.
 The newspaper will create an impenetrable barrier that grass cannot grow through, and the mulch will help hold it down and suffocate the grass underneath.
 This process will take about two months, and then you can plant directly through the mulch and biodegraded paper.
 The best time to start is in early March when the grass begins to green up from winter.
 Then you will still have time to plant your new garden in May!

-Engage Citizens FAQ.
+Engaged Citizens FAQ.

 We need help getting people involved in our neighborhood.
 Can KIB help us?